exakat/php-static-analysis-tools/README.md

 Tools that automatically fix the code they are provided with.

-* [php-refactoring-browser
-](https://github.com/QafooLabs/php-refactoring-browser) - A command line refactoring tool for PHP.
+* [php-refactoring-browser](https://github.com/QafooLabs/php-refactoring-browser) - A command line refactoring tool for PHP.
 * [PHP CS Fixer](https://github.com/FriendsOfPHP/PHP-CS-Fixer) - Analyzes some PHP source code and tries to fix coding standards issues (PSR-1 and PSR-2 compatible)